Disadvantages of electric scooters (what you need to know before buying)

 Some models don’t fit in public transport and car trunks

-Electric scooters affected: around 20% of all models
+Electric scooters affected: 20%.

-The majority of electric scooter models are commuter scooters, which means they are meant to provide a good range, but also easily fit in both public transport and car trunks.
+Some models don’t fit in public transport and car trunks.
+Still, the majority of electric scooter models are commuter scooters, which means they are meant to provide a good range, but also easily fit in both public transport and car trunks.

 Some places don’t allow electric scooters on the street

-Electric scooters affected: most models
+Electric scooters affected: most models.

 Many places limit the top speed for electric scooters

-Electric scooters affected: almost all
+Electric scooters affected: almost all.

 Most countries and cities have a speed limit for electric scooters, and that’s often 15 mph / 25 kmh or less.
 That limits the majority of scooters (even budget ones), as most of them are capable of going at least 18.6 mph / 30 kmh, and the fastest scooters can go much faster than that.